 Tweens and teens who are particularly interested in culinary arts will enjoy the once daily “family time” cooking demonstrations.
-These happen on Fri, Sat, Sun during the Festival and families can watch a meal prepared with tips by Chef Daniella Malfitano and others.
+These happen on Friday, Saturday, and Sunday during the Festival.
+Families can watch a meal prepared with tips by Chef Daniella Malfitano and others.

 Finding a Balance at the Food & Wine Festival with Kids

 The grown-ups want to relax in the Festival Beer Garden with a local brew or wine flight.
 But all the kids want to do is get on the rides!
 How do you find that balance of Disneyland fun in between enjoying the Food and Wine Festival?
-I’ve come up with an itinerary for the Disney Food and Wine Festival with kids that satisfies both parents and toddlers or preschoolers!
+I’ve come up with an itinerary for the Disneyland Food and Wine with kids that satisfies both parents and youngsters!